-My mother is the inspiration for my weird obsession with words and like me, considers herself a puppeteer of words.
+My mother is the inspiration for my weird obsession with words.

 One Saturday night when we found ourselves abandoned at home by dad and my sister and with no party invitations of our own we invented a game to devour time (devime).

-We started playing around with puns the way a cat plays with a mouse; it is quite sinister the way we snatched at words, tossed them about in our mouths, even chewed on them, before scaling them for the parts we wanted only to leave them on display under the bed (you have to know where to look), our trophey, just for you.
-And don’t forget the eminating chesire cat-type smile and even cackle.
+We started playing around with puns the way a cat plays with a mouse, it was quite sinister the way we snatched at words, tossed them about in our mouths, even chewed on them, before scaling them for the parts we wanted.

-So the ironlusion (ironic conslusion) is that we were bored so we dipped in to the word kitty, went gamehunting all to devime and performed a lovely puppet show for our own entertainment; and like Shakespeare, the world (of words) was our stage.
-That’s puntastic.
+So the ironlusion (ironic conslusion) is that we were bored so we dipped in to the word kitty, went game-hunting, with the aim to devime, and performed a lovely word puppet show for our own entertainment.

 I guess, like Shakespeare, we felt that the world (of words) was our stage.